-Let’s call the exit-intent popup as the ‘king’ of popups and that is with reason.
-There is no other technology with a capacity to convert a customer and generate leads instantly at the verge of exiting the page.
+Let’s call the WooCommerce exit popup the ‘king’ of popups and that is with reason.
+There is no other technology with a capacity to convert a customer and generate leads instantly on the verge of exiting the page.

 Know about it in detail.

 A window that comes up in front of your screen when trying to exit an online store without engaging in any activity, like a purchase, is called an exit popup.
 This cart abandonment technology tracks the movement of the mouse and site visitor to display the popup cart.

 Exit intent popups are mostly used to recover a lost sale, build an email list, and many others which will be discussed shortly.
 You will also find examples for the best WordPress exit intent popups.

 In a brick and mortar store, a sales agent approaches with sweet words to resell a product if you don’t make a purchase and start leaving.
 In a nutshell, the exit popup is the digitized version of this concept.
 Both WooCommerce and Shopify stores can benefit from this.

 Setting up exit popup for WooCommerce store is a cart abandonment technology.
 It is a simple task that can be done in minutes.
 This will help your store prevent an innumerable number of abandoned carts and grow your revenue.

 Steps to be followed are

 - Configuration – Optimize the settings page to showcase the best WordPress exit intent popup.

 - Template design – Choose a template and design your own exit popup cart.